mgm8/pyngham/paper/paper.md

 # NGHam Protocol

-The NGHam (Next Generation Ham Radio) protocol is a link protocol partly inspired by AX.25 [@ax25], with the intention to be used in ham radio packet communications, but using a FEC algorithm on a well-defined packet structure.
+The NGHam (Next Generation Ham Radio) protocol is a link protocol partly inspired by AX.25 [@ax25], with the intention to be used in Ham radio packet communications, but using a FEC algorithm on a well-defined packet structure.

 For the FEC algorithm, the Reed-Solomon code (RS) is employed [@reed1960].
 Figure \ref{fig:ngham-pkt} presents a diagram with the fields of a NGHam packet.